-A menu item may have contents that are wider than the LCD can show.
-When the user highlight the item, the SPA-841 will automatically scroll the contents horizontally from right to left so that the user can view the entire contents.
+A menu item's display string may be wider than what can be displayed.
+When the user highlights a wide item, the SPA941 automatically scrolls the contents horizontally from right to left so that the user can view the entire text string.